 A similar extra-aesthetic is probably at work in the enjoyment people get from watching an opera.
 In the nineteenth century, the typical way to enjoy music was either to have someone in your home play a musical instrument, like a piano, or to go to the theater and listen to a symphony or see a ballet or opera.
 Had I been alive in that century, and had I the wherewithal to afford it, I would probably have attended the opera on a regular basis.
 But no such effort is required in the twenty-first century.
 One can simply listen to the arias in the comfort of one’s own home, owing to modern recording devices, and skip all that in-between stuff, where people sing-talk their way through a simple story that goes on for hours.
 However, if one does go to the opera today, one gets the extra-aesthetic experience of dressing up in formal attire and going to the opera house, where one is surrounded by the city’s elite, who are there to see and be seen.
 And as one watches the opera, one derives an additional pleasure at thought that one is attending an opera.

 Likewise, if I had been alive in sixteenth century England, I would probably have loved plays by Shakespeare, especially since I would have been speaking Elizabethan English myself and thus could understand what was being said and what it meant.
-With no movies or television, what else could I do?
+I might even have thought his comedies were funny.
+In any event, with no movies or television, what else could I do?
 But today, watching a play by Shakespeare is, for me, an unrewarding chore, especially compared to movies.
 Nevertheless, going to the theater in this century to watch one of the Bard’s plays can afford one the extra-aesthetic pleasure derived from the thought of one’s being at that theater for a little Shakespeare.